alexk99/the_router/captive_portal.md

 - BisonRouter uses the Policy Based Routing (PBR) to redirect traffic to a Linux host;
 - The Linux host uses iptables DNAT rules to redirect HTTP traffic to an OpenResty Nginx Web server running at the same Linux host;
 - OpenResty Nginx Web server requests BisonRouter where it should redirect HTTP queries.
 BisonRouter uses 'ipoe captive portal' option to compose a response and sent it back to OpenResty.
 Upon receiving the response OpenResty performs HTTP redirection to a destination captive portal page located at the address carried in the response.

-- Configuring a link to the local linux host
+## Configuring a link to the local Linux host

 BisonRouter should have a network connection to the local Linux host running BisonRouter.
 Since Linux and BisonRouter are two different